Appsmata/QtoA-Mobile/Privacy.md

 - To provide analysis or valuable information so that we can improve the Service
 - To monitor the usage of the Service
 - To detect, prevent and address technical issues
+- To show you adverts relevant to you based on your location and info

 ### Transfer Of Data
 Your information, including Personal Data, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.